3D Printing Material: Multijet Fusion PA12 (HP Black Plastic)

 Our Multijet Fusion PA12 Material

 The Multijet Fusion PA12 objects printed through Sculpteo are created from a fine polyamide powder.
 The material is characterized by good elasticity and high impact resistance, unlike some of the other materials offered by Sculpteo.
-Moreover, polyamide has an excellent resistance to chemicals, especially hydrocarbons, aldehydes, ketones, mineral bases and salts, alcohols, fuels, detergents, oils
+Moreover, polyamide has an excellent resistance to chemicals, especially hydrocarbons, aldehydes, ketones, mineral bases and salts, alcohols, fuels, detergents, oils and fats.
+HP plastic is great for both experienced professionals and beginning designers because of its high precision.

 Processing Times and Pricing